 "And scars fascinate you?
 Most people would call them ugly."

 "I find them to be a sign of strength.
 A person with no scars hasn't lived, and a person with many scars is strong for having survived a greater intensity of life and still found the courage to keep walking.
-Should I assume you more adhere to the view of scars being ugly?"
+Should I assume you adhere more to the view of scars being ugly?"

 "Scars are a sign of mistakes.
-You can live, but if you're good enough you won't get any significant scars, you'll successfully avoid them," Harry said.
+You can live, but if you're good enough, you won't get any significant scars, you'll successfully avoid them," Harry said.
 He'd never thought of it in Riddle's way before.
-"Scars are signs of pain, and hurt, and everything that's gone wrong and all the crap in the world, so yeah, I think suffering is ugly."
+"Scars are signs of pain and hurt and everything that's gone wrong and all the crap in the world, so yeah, I think suffering is ugly."

 "And happiness is, thus, beautiful?"
-Tom clarified.
+Riddle clarified.